Pet Doors for Sliding Glass Doors

 Q: Does the Ideal VIP 150 have single pane or dual pane glass?

-A: The VIP 150 is dual pane, with low e glass.
+A: The VIP 150 is dual pane, with low e glass, but the Ideal VPP Panel is single pane for the more climates.

 Q: What type of flap does the Ideal VIP 150 Patio Dog Door come with?